Hero image for Stats & Facts Hero image for Stats & Facts

 Airport

-The Quad Cities International Airport (MLI) has a nonstop service to 10 domestic destinations with nearly 30 flights daily.
+The Quad Cities International Airport (MLI) has nonstop service to 10 domestic destinations with nearly 30 flights daily.
 Travelers have easy access to domestic and international destinations with a single connection through one of six major airline hubs - Chicago, Minneapolis, Denver, Atlanta, and Dallas.
 The airport also offers nonstop service to Orlando-Sanford, Las Vegas, Phoenix-Mesa, St. Pete/Clearwater and Punta Gorda (seasonally).

-• Ranked #3 Best Affordable Places to Live (U.S. News & World Report 2021-22)
+#5 Best Affordable Places to Live (U.S. News & World Report)

 Number of Hotel Rooms